 The Verdict

 Based on my friend’s smiles and warm fingers, he’s VERY pleased with his Holmes Workwear gloves, so much so that it inspired him to run out and order all sorts of electrically heated items.
 As to the Karbon heated gloves, I am beyond pleased with mine.
-Now, if only I could steal them back from my wife and kids, there might be a shot at enjoying winter!
-If I didn’t have one or the other, I’d buy the first pair of heated gloves I come across in a heartbeat and can recommend either one.
+Now, if only I could steal them back from my wife and kids, there might be a shot at enjoying the winter season!

 November 2023 Update